UTTRI/CCDRS.Net/README.md

 to be able to login

 ## Development Environment
-- Developed in visual studio
+- Developed in visual studio Version 2022 17.4.0+
-- and a ubuntu 22 virtual machine with WSL2.
-Note that WSL2 must be actived for this to work.
+- An ubuntu 22 virtual machine with WSL2.
+Note that WSL2 must be
+actived for this to work.